 3 to 14 May 2023 at the Munich venues

 As always, DOK.fest München opens the view out to the world: with 130 of the best and most current international documentaries from 55 countries.
 Our goal is the greatest possible participation in our films, which is why we bring them to the big screen in Munich cinemas as well as to home screens throughout Germany: DOK.fest stays dual.

-ADVOCATE (Israel, Kanada, Schweiz 2019, Rachel Leah Jones, Philippe Bellaiche, DOK.international).
+ADVOCATE (Canada, Israel, Switzerland 2019, Rachel Leah Jones, Philippe Bellaiche, DOK.international Main Competition).
 “I’m the lawyer who always loses,” Lea Tsemel remarks.
 The Israeli human rights activist represents those who the nationalists call Palestinian terrorists.
 Tsemel talks about freedom fighters.
 In the fiery political climate, she speaks out for justice tirelessly.

-UNSETTLING (Großbritannien, Israel 2018, Iris Zaki, Best of Fests).
+UNSETTLING (Israel, United Kingdom 2018, Iris Zaki, BEST OF FESTS).
 A left-wing filmmaker from Tel Aviv “occupies” an Israeli settlement on the West Bank – with two chairs.
 Over the course of a month she waits with her camera rolling to meet the controversial settlers.
 Candid access to a callous conflict.